 We are authorized to issue of blank check authorized preferred stock.
 No shares of preferred stock are issued and outstanding, and we have no present plans for the issuance thereof.
 Our board of directors has the authority, without action by our stockholders, to designate and issue preferred stock in one or more series.
 Our board of directors may also designate the rights, preferences, and privileges of each series of preferred stock, any or all of which may be greater than the rights of the common stock.
-It is not possible to state the actual effect of the issuance of any shares of preferred stock on the rights of the lowever, these effects might include:
+It is not possible to state the actual effect of the issuance of any shares of preferred stock on the rights of holders of the common stock until the board of directors determines the specific rights of the holders of the preferred stock.
+However, these effects might include:

-- · restricting dividends on the common stock; - diluting the voting power of the common stock; - · impairing the liquidation rights of the common stock; and - · delaying or preventing a change in control without further action by the stockholders
+- · restricting dividends on the common stock; - · diluting the voting power of the common stock; - · impairing the liquidation rights of the common stock; and - · delaying or preventing a change in control without further action by the stockholders